Dark Delights: 15 Terrifying Films That Deserve More Attention | Wealth of Geeks

 Horror movies have a unique power to enthrall and terrify audiences.
 Still, some of the spookiest and most unnerving ones sometimes go unnoticed.
-These 15 terrible movies, as suggested by an online community, deserve more attention for the chills they may cause and the fear they can inspire.
+Due to the potential for chills and fear they can arouse, these 15 movies merit more attention, according to an online community.

 1. Babadook (2014)